 Moreover, the General Court points out that the rules governing the harmonisation of fiscal legislation and the rules on State aid pursue the same objective, namely to promote the proper functioning of the internal market by combating, especially, distortion of competition.
 In the light of their common objective, in order for those different rules to be implemented consistently, the notion of distortion of competition must be regarded as having the same scope and the same meaning with regard to both the harmonisation of domestic fiscal legislation and State aid.
-Therefore, the European Union institutions must assess whether there is a distortion of competition consistently, in order to decide whether or not to authorise an exemption from the harmonised excise duty.
+Therefore, the European Union institutions must assess whether there is a distortion of competition from the harmonised excise duty.